Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 The items:
 https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/items?f=html

-### Possible improvements
+#### Possible improvements
 The following improvements could still be made after the high5 session:

 1. implementation of ETRS89 as CRS
 2. adding the INSPIRE ID
-3. give a result for https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/queryables?f=html
+3. give a result for https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/queryables?f=html to show all attributes and make it possible to filter on their values
 4. implement filters other than bbox and items
 5. metadata of the service and link to the service in the metadata of the dataset
-6. ..

-### Resulting documentation
+#### Resulting documentation

 A presentation in Dutch on the first results of the High5 can be found here: https://github.com/Geonovum/OAPIF-PDOK-INSPIRE/tree/main/docs/2021-06-25-OAPIF-PDOK-INSPIRE-High5_0.2.pptx

+### Resulting findings Geonovum testbed for OGC-API-Features

+The following findings were encountered during the test at the Geonovum testbed for OGC-API-Features and are listed per requirement

+#### Requirement 1 and 2: OGC API Features Core and INSPIRE-MIF document